AdamStein97/Efficient-Network-Scaling-with-Test-Resolution-Fine-Tuning/readme.md

 - Stage 1 and 6 remain the same
 - Stage 2 is always 1 layer but the new of cahnnels can increase
+- Stage 3, 4, 5  have their channels and layers multiplied by the scaling parameters
 - The resolution is scaled during preprocessing
 - The scaled number of channels and layer is rounded to the nearest integer